Buniadpur: Transport

-1.Buniadpur Railway Station serves as rail transportion system for Buniadpur.
+Buniadpur Railway Station serves as rail transportation system for Buniadpur.

-2.Buniadpur Bus Stand serves as Bus transportation system and buses are going to Kolkata, Siliguri, Alipurduar, Jalpaiguri, Coochbehar, Malda accordingly.
+Buniadpur Bus Stand serves as bus transportation system.
+Buses go to Kolkata, Siliguri, Alipurduar, Jalpaiguri, Coochbehar, and Malda.

-New broad gauge lines – Gazole-Itahar (27.20 km), Itahar-Raiganj (22.16 km) and Itahar-Buniadpur (27.095 km) – as a material modification of the Eklakhi-Balurghat project (commissioned in 2004) was included in the budget 1983-84.
-Initial work for the lines has been taken up by Northeast Frontier Railway.
+New broad gauge lines – Gazole-Itahar (27.20 km), Itahar-Raiganj (22.16 km) and Itahar-Buniadpur (27.095 km) – as a material modification of the Eklakhi-Balurghat project (commissioned in 2004) were included in the budget of 1983-84.
+Initial work for the lines was taken up by Northeast Frontier Railway.
 431.973 ha of land to be acquired.
-Land acquisition has commenced in the Gazole-Itahar sector with initial fund sanctions.
-As of August 2018, further sanctions are awaited.
+Land acquisition commenced in the Gazole-Itahar sector with initial fund sanctions.
+As of August 2018, further sanctions were awaited.

-New broad gauge line from Kaliaganj to Buniadpur (33.10 km) was included in the budget 2010-11.
+A new broad gauge line from Kaliaganj to Buniadpur (33.10 km) was included in the budget of 2010-11.
 157.938 ha of land to be acquired.
-As of August 2018, project work by Northeast Frontier Railway held up mainly because of paucity of funds.
+As of August 2018, project work by Northeast Frontier Railway was held up mainly because of paucity of funds.

 Education

-Buniadpur Mahavidyalaya is a college located in Buniadpur, Affiliated to University of Gour Banga.
+Buniadpur Mahavidyalaya is a college located in Buniadpur, affiliated to University of Gour Banga.

-Banshihari High School is renowned school located in Buniadpur Municipality which was established in 1952.
+Banshihari High School is a renowned school located in Buniadpur Municipality which was established in 1952.

 Banshihari Balika Vidyalay is also located in Buniadpur.

-Narayanpur High School, And the newly born high school, Buniadpur High School is also in Buniadpur.
-Buniadpur Teachers Training College (D.El.Ed,B.ED), Buniadpur Government Girls ITI, Ujjwal Kids World is also situated in Buniadpur.
+Narayanpur High School and the new Buniadpur High School are also in Buniadpur.

+Buniadpur Teachers Training College (D.El.Ed, B.ED), Buniadpur Government Girls ITI, and Ujjwal Kids World are also situated in Buniadpur.
-Banking Facilities

-State Bank of India operates its branch in Buniadpur.

-Raigang Central Co-Operative Bank Ltd.